malcolmgreaves/pyprocut/{{cookiecutter.repo_name}}/README.md

 ```
 Alternatively, you may activate the environment by performing `poetry shell` and directly invoke Python programs.

-NOTE: If this is your initial set-up, do `poetry run pre-commit install` once in this project's root.
+**NOTE**: If this is your initial set-up, do `poetry run pre-commit install` once in this project's root.

 #### Testing